AlexImre/AlexImre/README.md

 ### Hi there, 👋 welcome to my GitHub!

 🚀 I'm a physicist and management consultant turned builder.
-I'm currently building some fun front-end and Web 3 projects.
+I'm currently working on some fun front-end and Web 3 projects.

 Here are my socials, I am most active on Twitter.